mistweaverco/superevil-golint/README.md

 ## Usage

-Switch to the root of your project directory and run the following command
+Switch to the root of your project directory and run the following command:

 ```bash
 go lint